BigPolarBear1/The_story/README.md

 Ps: And yea I do regret some of the things I said in fits of anger in the months after I was threatened with a gun and literally having my entire world destroyed.
 There is some lines that should never be crossed, even in anger.
 But I dont regret any of the anger I expressed toward microsoft, the people who went after my former manager and infosec as an industry.
 Bunch of losers.
 Quit your job losers, you all suck.

+Btw.
+Fuck pete hegseth.
+Loser.
+And fuck all the other warmongers who destroy innocent lifes.
+All I see in the world lately is endless suffering by people who have never committed a crime.
+This world is ruled by apes with half a brain.
+And I'm tired of it.
+The world could have been wondrous, a pursuit of art, science and spirituality, yet here we are, nothing but fucking apes bashing eachothers heads in.
+Fuck you all pussy cowards.
+Come fight me cunts.
+I'll destroy you all then.